sridharstreaks/Job-Listings-Analytics---MS-fabric/README.md

 ## Project Architecture
 ### 1. Data Sourcing
 - **Source**: Job data is sourced from Naukri using a REST API call.
+- **Source**: Job data is sourced from Linkedin using Pyspark Notebook.
+Since, Linkedin does output HTML instead of JSON
 - **Flexibility**: Users can specify job profiles of interest via configurable parameters.
 - **Data Storage**: JSON responses from the API are stored in Azure Data Lake Gen2, adhering to a lakehouse architecture for structured and unstructured data.